This is the second article in our 2-part series on the accruals concept.

 The final element is to make the necessary adjustment at the end of this year.
 We know that the rent receivable account needs adjusting to reflect the fact that we received a payment for the quarter ending in April for £1,000, and that the financial year ends on 31st March.

-It is especially helpful here to remember the theory we are basing all our work on; the accrual concept.
-We are matching income, in this case, to the correct period regardless of when the money went through the bank account.
+We’re matching income, in this case, to the correct period regardless of when the money went through the bank account.
 It is also useful to ask some more questions:

 What time period is covered by the income?

 When does this year end and next year start?